 Dog owners generally walk their dogs in a similar fashion.
 As such, there is no set-in-stone formula to inform exactly how often they need a walk, the type of exercise they need or how much any particular breed of dog requires.
 Your dog may enjoy a five-minute walk around the block or perhaps an energetic run around the park for an hour or more, but it’s usually up to the dog owner to decide on the correct amount of exercise each day.

 Factors to consider when you exercise your dog

-As a professional dog walker in the Finchley area, I have walked many different breeds of dogs and discovered that each dog enjoys and requires more diverse exercise types.
-I’ve created this guideline based on my findings and relating to different groups of dog types.
+As a professional dog walker in the Finchley area, I have walked many different breeds of dogs and discovered that dogs enjoy and require more diverse exercise types.
+I’ve created this guideline based on my findings and relating to other groups of dog types.
 Of course, each dog has their requirements.

 Labradors, Retrievers, Spaniels, Setters and Pointers.
 A minimum of 1-2 hours of daily, moderate exercise

 Dogs from this group have been used as hunting companions for many years and were bred for working long day.
 Being very active and naturally alert, they are full of energy.
 Sporting dogs make brilliant running partners and enjoy vigorous activities.